Monday, July 29, 2013

 I got my first taste of the A-26’s service as a tanker in Canada from Linc Alexander’s Fire Bomber into Hell, he flew A-26 tankers first for Kenting Air and later for Conair.
 Allan MacNutt wrote a book called Altimeter Rising about his 50 years as a pilot, including working at both Conair and Air Spray in Canada flying tankers.
 Allan flew the A-26 for both Conair and Air Spray.

 For a historical point of view, Frederick A. Johnsen put together a videobook (book and video DVD) called Fire Bombers in Action.
 Frederick provides a history of the history of fire bomber aircraft including an appendix with tanker call signs and registrations by aircraft type.
-I have found this book an invaluable reference in researching historical tankers including but not limited to the A-26 Invader.
 Finally, about three years ago, a friend sent me a copy of an article from the American Aviation Historical Society (AAHS) Journal (Vol. 9#3, Fall 1964) called “Forest Fire Air Attack System” by William T. Larkins.
 Larkins wrote a great piece on firebombing and air attack of the period and is a great history of the early days of firebombing in the U.S.